Qzhang018/Q_Learn_as_PhD/README.md

 I also put this article here: [The Magical Number Seven, Plus or Minus Two: Some Limits on Our Capacity for Processing Information](https://www.musanim.com/miller1956/), this is the first experiment when undergraduate students encounter this field.
 It is fantastic!

-Other books may also helpful:
+Other books may also be helpful:
 1. Butz, M. V., & Kutter, E. F. (2017).
 How the mind comes into being: Introducing cognitive science from a functional and computational perspective.
 Oxford University Press.
 2. Sobel, C. P., & Li, P. (2015).
 The cognitive sciences: An interdisciplinary approach.
 Sage Publications.
 3. Friedenberg, J., Silverman, G., & Spivey, M. J. (2021).
 Cognitive science: an introduction to the study of mind.
 Sage Publications.